SqueezerIO/squeezer/docs/getting-started.md

 ### Using the CLI

-1. Create a new project . `sqz create --project my-first-project --template api-nodejs`
+1. Create a new project . `sqz create --project my-first-project --template https://github.com/SqueezerIO/squeezer-2way-payment`
-2. `cd my-first-project`
+2. `cd my-first-project` - Switch to the project's directory
 3. `sqz install` - Install all project's packages ( npm ... )
 4. `sqz compile` - Compile functions , sources , ...
 5. `sqz serve` - Will start a live-reloading development environment accessible at `localhost:4001`  ( **Live compiling** )